timsonner/esp32-wifi/README.md

 ## Usage

-Get an ESP32-S3 device like a Cardputer, flash a .ino file to it with Arduino IDE.
+Get an ESP32-S3 device like a M5Stack Cardputer, flash a .ino file to it with Arduino IDE.
+Compile and watch serial monitor go brrrrr...

 ---